SheenyxX/trading_bot/README.md

    - When **EMA20 > EMA50**, the market is in a bullish trend → bot looks for **long trades**.
    - When **EMA20 < EMA50**, the market is in a bearish trend → bot looks for **short trades**.

-2. **Liquidity Zones**
+2. **Liquidity Zone Identification**
-   - The bot identifies areas where price is likely to react (previous highs/lows, consolidations).
+   The bot identifies areas where liquidity is likely to sit, using a **swing-based approach**:
-   - These zones act as **entry confirmation points** where orders are triggered.
+   - **Swing Highs and Lows** → recent highs and lows are treated as zones where stop orders accumulate.
+   - **Liquidity Sweeps** → if price briefly breaks above a high or below a low and then rejects, the area is marked as a liquidity sweep.
+   - **Consolidation Zones** → clusters of recent candle closes are flagged as short-term liquidity pools.

+   This logic is simple but effective:
+   - In an **uptrend**, the bot looks for liquidity below recent lows (potential entry after a sweep).
+   - In a **downtrend**, it looks for liquidity above recent highs (potential entry after a sweep).

+   This aligns with the idea that **liquidity grabs often precede strong directional moves**.

 3. **Trade Lifecycle Management**
    - Every trade has a unique **trade ID**.